 Have you ever found yourself worrying and getting overwhelmed, anxious or nervous about something looming over your head in the future?
-A dreaded test, a difficult decision, a scary, pivotal turning point in your life where you find yourself entirely out of your comfort zone and wondering what the hell you’re doing there?
+A dreaded test, a difficult decision, a scary, pivotal turning point in your life where you find yourself entirely out of your comfort zone and wondering what the hell you are doing there?
 Of course you have.
 We all have.
 BUT did you do everything in your power to get your desired results?
-Did you try your hardest and are now just in that weird in-between period we like to refer to as, “The waiting game?”
+Did you try your hardest and are now just in that weird in-between period we like to refer to as, “The waiting game?”.

 But, and I mean this seriously, why worry?
-Why give more than a passing thought or an ounce of energy more than necessary to the ‘what ifs’ that are out of your control?
+Why give more than a passing thought or an ounce of energy more than necessary to the what ifs that are out of your control?

 My train of horrible thoughts was endless.
 And I was quickly driving the coach straight into my deepest corners of depression.

 This was my anxiety screaming at me, wiggling and worming its way into my ear.
 But you know what?
 Soon enough, I ended up having the best year of my entire life.
 Not only had I made some of my best friends that I still see to this day, but I also travelled nearly every weekend.
-I picked up a new language and began to understand the chatter around me, and I fell in love with a new place I never thought I’d find myself.
+I picked up a new language and began to understand the chatter around me, and I fell in love with a new place I never thought I would find myself.
 I had allowed myself endless hours of worrying and for what?
 To initially drive people away, to hide myself from all the wonderful experiences I eventually found myself enjoying when I just stopped stressing and let life happen.

 My dad ended up passing away 4 years after his diagnosis in the early spring of 2014.
-But do you think those four years would’ve better been spent worrying about possible death?
+But do you think those four years would have better been spent worrying about possible death?
 Or living every day in fear and letting himself succumb to a disease which he had no power over?
 No. Instead he lived laughing, telling himself and all those around them he would beat this.
 And he did, for four years he fought, he survived, and while his body may have given out, he lived.

 However, when one can either choose to live in the light and put all of their energy and strength into the better of the two options, why would you choose to walk down the path of darkness and sink deeply into a hole of despair?

-The power of positive thinking is easy to dismiss as some self-help trifle, but it’s a very real thing.
+The power of positive thinking is easy to dismiss as some self-help trifle, but it is a very real thing.
 We all know the placebo effect and the capacity our minds play into the way we feel or our mental well-being.
 For some, those who suffer from depression or anxiety, it might not always be as easy to choose this path, but positive thinking is always something we should try to incorporate into our lives.

-“Don’t worry, be happy.”
+“Do not worry, be happy.”